Eleanor Perry: Career

 Before working with Frank Perry, Eleanor had published numerous articles, plays and novels including Third Best Sport, produced on Broadway.

 She won an Emmy award for her television screenplay adaptation of Truman Capote's A Christmas Memory.
-Perry and her then-husband were responsible for 1968's The Swimmer, Diary of a Mad Housewife, and the Academy Award-nominated independent film David and Lisa.
+Perry and her then-husband were responsible for 1968's The Swimmer, Diary of a Mad Housewife and the Academy Award-nominated independent film David and Lisa.

 Perry was also a journalist and novelist who penned Blue Pages, a semi-autobiographical novel about her time writing screenplays in Hollywood and her marriage to Frank Perry.

 In 1977, she was among the first wave of honorees of the Women in Film Crystal Award for outstanding women who, through their endurance and the excellence of their work, have helped to expand the role of women within the entertainment industry.

 Also in 1977, Perry became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
-The organization works to increase communication between women and connect the public with forms of women-based media.
+The organization works to increase communication among women and connect the public with forms of women-based media.

 Personal life

 In 1960, she married aspiring film director Frank Perry, with whom she formed a long-lasting professional partnership.
 Their first film, the low-budget David and Lisa, for which she drew upon her psychiatric background, earned the couple Academy Award nominations for writing and direction.
 In 1966, she and Truman Capote adapted his novella A Christmas Memory for the anthology series ABC Stage 67, which earned her the first of two Emmy Awards.
 The second was for The House Without a Christmas Tree in 1972.

 Following her divorce from Perry in 1971, she wrote a roman à clef about her marriage, incorporating many of the problems she faced as a female screenwriter in Hollywood into her 1979 novel Blue Pages.
 In 1972, she was head of the jury at the 22nd Berlin International Film Festival.

-Her son William Bayer is a noted crime fiction writer.
+Her son William Bayer is a prize-winning crime fiction writer.

 On March 14, 1981, she died of cancer in New York City.
 Seventeen years after her death, she received screen credit again when her original screenplay of David and Lisa was refilmed for television.